hyperspy/hyperspy/doc/user_guide/io.rst

 .. note::

-    To enable lazy loading of spectrum images in this format it may be necessary to install `sparse <http://sparse.pydata.org/en/latest/>`_.
+    To enable lazy loading of EDX spectrum images in this format it may be necessary to install `sparse <http://sparse.pydata.org/en/latest/>`_.
 See
     See also :ref:`install-with-python-installers`.
+Note also that currently only lazy uncompression rather than lazy loading is implemented.
+This means that it is not currently possible to read EDX SI FEI EMD files with size bigger than the available memory.

 .. warning::